Bhagyanidhi-Patil/E-commerece-website-for-farmers-/README.md

 # E-commerece-website-for-farmers-
-An online platform to sell and buy products which is farmer friendly .
+A farmer friendly website to sell and buy products online.